 by Will Graves

 A number of users of this site have asked how they can obtain photocopies of the original pension applications from which the posted transcripts were made.
-As far as we are aware, there are 4 ways to obtain copies of the applications as follows:
+As far as we are aware, there are 5 ways to obtain copies of the applications as follows:

 1. For a fee, the National Archives (NA) will copy a pension file.
 The person requesting the copy must fill out a request form provided by the NA.
 For specifics on getting a copy of the required form and file from the NA, see its website at http://www.archives.gov/.
+It is our experience that the cost of obtaining copies via this method exceed by some measure the cost of joining Fold3.com.

-3. HeritageQuest Online (HQ) provides digital images of the 'Selected Records' portion of the pension files at its website.
-There images are taken from the NARA M805 series of microfilms.
+4. HeritageQuest Online (HQ) has been acquired by Ancestry.com.
+It now provides access online to the NARA M804 digital images of the entire pension files at its website.
 Individuals, however, cannot subscribe directly to HQ.
 Its service is only available through institutions such as universities and public libraries.
 A large number of public libraries subscribe to HQ and make it available to holders of their library cards.
 Check your local library to see if it offers access to HQ.
-Some libraries offer access to HQ online allowing their card holders the convenience of accessing HQ from their home computers.
-At HQ, the digital images of the 'Selected Records' portion of each pension application can be downloaded from the Internet and printed.
-The “Selected Records' portion of each pension file is exactly what it sounds like it is, that is: it is only a portion of the entire file selected based on the selector's perception of relevance and interest.
-It usually contains at least the final application filed by the veteran and/or his widow, executor or heirs.
-It normally does not include documents such as discharges, commissions or other materials submitted by the claimant in support of the claim.
-In other words, there are a lot of documents of potential importance to researchers and genealogist which are NOT included in the 'Selected Records.'
+Some libraries offer access to HQ online allowing their card holders the convenience of accessing HQ from their home computers.'

 NOTE: Please do not request copies of the digital images of the pension applications from this site.
 Being a volunteer operation which provides access to its site free of charge to its users, we are not equipped to handle such requests.
 Those interested in obtaining copies of the original pension application of a particular claimant should pursue one of the options listed above.
 There may be other options, but the ones listed above are the only ones of which we are currently aware.